Nyx-Hasif/simple-weatherApp/README.md

 # simple-weatherApp
-learn how to fetch api from weather cloud and display the data in real time
+learn how to fetch api from openWeatherCloud and display the data in real time